ohscar/rmalloc/doc/paper/jeff.rst

 Freeing a block marks it as unused and adds it to the free list, for malloc to find later as needed.
 The free list is an index array of 2^3..k-sized blocks with a linked list at each slot.
 All free blocks are guaranteed to be at least 2^n, but smaller than 2^(n-^1), bytes in size.
 Unlike the buddy allocator, blocks are not merged on free.
-<FUTURE-WORK: block merging possible?>.
+(See :ref:`future-work-in-jeff` for a brief discusson.)

 .. figure:: graphics/jeff-free-blockslots.png
    :scale: 50%